hdl-registers/hdl-registers/doc/sphinx/rst/field/field_enumeration.rst

 ____________

 The VHDL code below is produced by the ``generate()`` call in the Python example above.
+Click the button to expand and view the code.
 See :ref:`vhdl_generator` for instructions on how it can be used in your VHDL project.

 Some interesting things to notice: